TeamSunride/Arduino-LSM6DSO32/README.md

 The compression algorithm onboard the LSM6DSO32 analyses the data and when possible, batches the data in the FIFO in a more compact data format, allowing for the 3 kbyte FIFO to have an effective capacity of over 9 kbyte.
 See the datasheet and application note for more details

-The output using when using compression is identical to the uncompressed data stream, which means the library correctly decompresses the data:
+The output when using compression is identical to the uncompressed data stream, which means the library correctly decompresses the data:

 <img src="https://github.com/TeamSunride/Arduino-LSM6DSO32/blob/main/resources/outputUsingCompression.jpg">